MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ### Experiment 2: Minimizing The Wall Clock Time of A Simple Command Line App

-The Objective Function meant to be minimized here is the wall clock time from running a C# program that sleeps for a hard-coded amount of time based on a given input.
+The Objective Function meant to be minimized here is the wall clock time from running a C# program, our workload, that sleeps for a hard-coded amount of time based on a given input.
 The full code is available [here](https://github.com/MokoSan/Bayesian-Optimization-in-FSharp/blob/main/src/Workloads/SimpleWorkload/Program.cs).

 The gist of the trivial algorithm is the following where we sleep for the shortest amount of time if the input is between 1 and 1.5, a slightly shorter amount of time if the input is >= 1.5 but < 2.0 and the most amount of time in all other cases.
-The premise here is to try and see if we are able to get the optimization algorithm detect the inputs that trigger the lowest amount of sleep time and thereby, the minima of the wall clock time of the program.
+The premise here is to try and see if we are able to get the optimization algorithm detect the inputs that trigger the lowest amount of sleep time and thereby, the minima of the wall clock time of the program in a somewhat deterministic fashion.

-The aforementioned logic looks something like:
+The logic looks like:

 ```csharp
 // src/Workloads/SimpleWorkload/Program.cs